-criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+criteria for fossil gas include limitations on emissions and

+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 The Fund commits to invest a minimum of 5% of its net assets in sustainable investments with an environmental objective that are aligned to the EU Taxonomy.